airootkit/material-calculators/README.md

 ## How it is built

-A static site: [Astro](https://astro.build) for the pages, Vue islands for the calculators, Tailwind for styling, deployed on Cloudflare Pages.

 The interesting part is the plug-in structure.
 Adding a calculator is **one directory and three files** — no framework code changes anywhere: